Entry requirements

 Why study MSc Global Energy and Climate Policy at SOAS?

-• you will gain an indepth understanding of the nature and development of global energy and climate policy, drawing on a variety of contributing disciplines
+• gain an in-depth understanding of the nature and development of global energy and climate policy, drawing on a variety of contributing disciplines

-• you will gain an excellent knowledge of regulatory challenges and their impact on public and private stakeholders in both the Global South and North
+• gain an excellent knowledge of regulatory challenges and their impact on public and private stakeholders in both the Global South and North

-• you will be able to critically contribute to contemporary policy debates about reforms of international energy and climate governance architectures and their interaction with national and sub-national policy and regulatory frameworks
+• be able to critically contribute to contemporary policy debates about reforms of international energy and climate governance architectures and their interaction with national and sub-national policy and regulatory frameworks

-• you will develop practical skills including policy analysis and policy advocacy, risk analysis, strategic communication and media
+• develop practical skills including policy analysis and policy advocacy, risk analysis, strategic communication and media

 Who should apply?